 According to principle of the monarch each estate had one vote.
-Louis XVI wanted to apply the same practice this time also.
-But representatives of third estate did not agree on this, they wanted voting assembly as a whole and wanted each of the representatives to have only one vote.
+But representatives of third estate wanted each of the representatives to have only one vote.
 Louis XVI rejected this new proposal.
 As a result, all the representatives of the third estate walked out of the assembly in protest.

-On 20th of the June they gathered in an indoor tennis court in Versailles, where they declared them as National Assembly and took an oath not to disburse till the new drafting of a constitution of France under the leadership of Merabeau and Abbe Sieyes.
+On 20th of the June they gathered in an indoor tennis court in Versailles, where they declared them as National Assembly.
+They took an oath not to disburse till the new drafting of a constitution of France.
+Merabeau and Abbe Sieyes were given the responsibility of leading the drafting of the constitution.
 Merabeau belonged to noble family and Abbe Sieyes was a priest to the church.
-Inspite of that they believed in the need of a privilege free society.
-There, they delivered powerful speeches regarding the need of new constitution and equal opportunity to all.
+But they believed in the need of a privilege free society.

-A rumor spread that an order had been given to troops to destroy the crops.
-Because of fear, peasants attacked the chateaux and looted the hoarded grains.
-Records of manorial dues were sat on fire.
-Many people were killed in this agitation.
-Many noblemen and clergy fled to neighbouring countries to save their life.
+There was a rumor that troops had been given orders to destroy the crops.
+Peasants attacked the chateaux (manor house in countryside) and looted grains.
+They burnt the files containing records of manorial dues.
+Many people died in this agitation.
+Many noblemen and clergy fled to neighboring countries to save their life.

-King Louis XVI finally surrendered against agitation and accepted the recognition of National Assembly and agreed that his power would be checked by constitution.
+King Louis XVI finally surrendered against agitation and accepted the recognition of National Assembly.
+He agreed to have his power checked by constitution.
 On the 4th of the August 1789 the feudal system of obligations, taxes, privileges to the nobility and clergy were abolished and lands owned by churches were confiscated.
 This gave an asset of worth about 2 billion livres to the government.

 The draft of the constitution was completed in 1791.
-Powers were spread among legislative, executive and judiciary instead of king.
-This made France a constitutional monarchy.
+Power divided among legislative, executive and judiciary instead of king.
+Thus France became a constitutional monarchy.

-Persons who paid the tax at least equal to wages of 3 days of a labour were categorized as active citizens and who did not, were categorized as passive citizens.
+According to the constitution there were two types of citizens, viz., active and passive citizens.
+Persons who paid the tax at least equal to wages of 3 days of a labor were categorized as active citizens and others were categorized as passive citizens.
 Only active citizens above the age of 25 had right to vote.
 Women were not given the right to vote.

-Thousands of volunteers took part in the war.
-They sang a patriotic song before going to the war from Marseilles, and the song got the name as ‘Marseillaise’ after that.
-Marseillaise is now the National Anthem of France.
+Thousands of volunteers took part in the war because they considered it to be a war against monarchy at all places.
+They sang the song written by Claude Joseph Rouget de Lisle.
+Subsequently, the song got the name ‘Marseillaise’ and is now the National Anthem of France.